Changscorner/stock-analysis/README.md

 ## Overview of Project

-Comparing the returns of 12 stocks for the years 2017 and 2018 using VBA.
-Then refactoring the code to see if it becomes more efficient.
+The Advantages and Disadvantages of Refactoring Code.

 ## Purpose

 1.)Taking the original VBA and editing the code to loop through all the data one time rather than once per ticker symbol

-2.)Determine if this method will decrease or increase the code runtime
+2.)Determine if refactoring increases or decreases code efficiencies.

 ## Results